Siphon880gh/mosaic-notes/README.md

 Is a front-end client made in jQuery, jQuery UI, and Tailwind CSS.
 Will work out of the box.

 ## Future version
+- Will have ability to rearrange your boxes.
+Thinking of using jQuery UI.
-Will have ability to save and load your different templates.
+- Will have ability to save and load your different templates.
+Working on it at persist.js.

 ## Screenshots